aws-samples/media-intelligence-in-aws/README.md

 As possible ad-ons, customers can use this basis layer for:
 - Ads Slots identification and insertion as in [Smart Ad Breaks.](https://github.com/aws-samples/aws-smart-ad-breaks)
 - Digital Product Placement for branding solutions.
-- Media content moderation
+- Media content moderation.
-- Media content classification
+- Media content classification.

+## License Summary

+The documentation is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
+See the LICENSE file.

+The sample code within this documentation is made available under the MIT-0 license.
+See the LICENSE-SAMPLECODE file.

+⚠️ **NOTE:** All packages related to ElasticSearch must be updated to use Amazon OpenSearch Service.
+You can do it by following these [instructions.](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/version-migration.html)
 ## Repository Description

 This repository defines the resources and instructions to deploy a _CloudFormation Stack_ on an AWS Account.